consistent-milk12/docs-md/generated_docs/rayon_core/registry/index.md

 - <span id="workerthread-take-local-job"></span>`fn take_local_job(&self) -> Option<JobRef>` — [`JobRef`](../job/index.md#jobref)

+  Attempts to obtain a "local" job -- typically this means

+  popping from the top of the stack, though if we are configured

+  for breadth-first execution, it would mean dequeuing from the

+  bottom.

 - <span id="workerthread-has-injected-job"></span>`fn has_injected_job(&self) -> bool`

 - <span id="workerthread-wait-until"></span>`unsafe fn wait_until<L: AsCoreLatch + ?Sized>(&self, latch: &L)`

+  Wait until the latch is set.
+Try to keep busy by popping and

+  stealing tasks as necessary.

 - <span id="workerthread-wait-until-cold"></span>`unsafe fn wait_until_cold(&self, latch: &CoreLatch)` — [`CoreLatch`](../latch/index.md#corelatch)